calvinkei/react-native-mathjax/README.md

 This project is based on [react-native-autoheight-webview](https://github.com/iou90/react-native-autoheight-webview).

-I am using [my own fork](https://github.com/calcal12/react-native-autoheight-webview) of the module and added a DOM change detection feature as MathJax changes the DOM after loading the page, which makes the height calculation in the original module inaccurate.
+I am using [my own fork](https://github.com/calcal12/react-native-autoheight-webview) of the module and added a DOM change detection feature as MathJax changes the DOM after page load, which makes height calculation in the original module inaccurate.

 # Showcase
 TODO